 Empathy - Cognitive and Emotional

 Empathy is the ability cognitively and emotionally to recognize and understand the experience of another.
-Empathy is an important component of relationships.
-Empathy varies from low to high.
+Empathy contributes to healthy relationships.
+Empathy may be either situational (induced by social context) or dispositional (a personality trait or enduring pattern of behavior).
+And empathy may range from low to high levels (Sutton, 2020, October 28).

 Cognitive empathy is the range of ability to understand the perspective (perspective taking) of another person and may be present with a high to low range of emotional empathy.